Early-Stage Prostate Cancer

 Administration of estrogen hormones lowers testosterone production and has some direct apoptotic effects on both androgen-dependent and androgen-independent prostate cancer cells.

 - Stilphosterol® (stilbestrol diphosphate)

 - Estraderm® patch (estradiol) – only a few small-scale trials have investigated the benefits of delivering estrogen through the skin (transdermal) to block testosterone production in men with prostate cancer.
-Patch is successful in reducing testosterone levels, with fewer cardiovascular or other side effects (gynecomastia).
-Phase III trials comparing the effects of the patch and injected forms of estrogen in men with prostate cancer are currently underway.
+A patch successfully reduces testosterone levels, with fewer cardiovascular or other side effects (gynecomastia).
+Phase III trials comparing the results of the patch and injected forms of estrogen in men with prostate cancer are currently underway.

 Advantages of Estrogen Therapy

 - Can dramatically slow the growth of some prostate cancer cell types

 - Will cause gynecomastia, unless prevented by breast irradiation

 - Depending on the route of administration, it may promote hypercoagulation of blood, causing blood clots in the legs, lungs, heart, and brain.
 No evidence that blood thinners significantly reduce the risk of clots

 - Causes decreased libido and impotence